How Can I Tell if I’m in Menopause?

 Menopause: The point at which you’ve stopped menstruating for 12 months.

-Post menopause: The period following menopause, during which symptoms typically ease, though health considerations like osteoporosis remain important.
+Post menopause: The period following menopause, during which symptoms typically ease, though health considerations like osteoporosis remain essential.

 Transitioning into menopause